ITManagerCOH/security-policies/README.md

 # The policies have been forked by CloudOnHire and not yet finalized

-# GEOGO Security Policies
+# CloudOnHire Security Policies

-GEOGO has several security policies in place to properly identify, respond to, and mitigate potential security risks.
-All employees, vendors and contractors working with GEOGO must follow these policies in order to best protect GEOGO’s and its customers’ data.
+CloudOnHire has several security policies in place to properly identify, respond to, and mitigate potential security risks.
+All employees, vendors and contractors working with CloudOnHire must follow these policies in order to best protect CloudOnHire’s and its customers’ data.

 We’ve published these publicly for transparency, so that you can see where we are in terms of security maturity.
 We also hope you use these to adopt similar policies and processes at your organization.